-Located on Fort Caroline Road in North Arlington, Family Care Partners provides family medicine, pediatric medicine, internal medicine and allergy treatment for our patients living in the Arlington and Regency areas.
+Located on Fort Caroline Road in North Arlington, Family Care Partners provides family medicine, internal medicine and allergy treatment for our patients living in the Arlington and Regency areas.
 Listed below are some of the advantages for selecting Family Care Partners as your family practice:

 EARLY DETECTION EXAMS

 Dr. Warren joined Family Care Partners in 2004, opened the FCP Argyle Division in 2006, and is now at our Fleming Island location as of late 2016.
 He is originally from South Carolina.
 Dr. Warren completed undergraduate training at The University of Florida and received his medical degree from Nova Southeastern University College of Osteopathic Medicine.
 He completed residency training in Family Practice at the Naval Hospital Jacksonville and is Board Certified by the American Board of Family Practice.
 He also completed a fellowship in Faculty Development and research at The University of North Carolina.
 Dr. Warren is a Diplomat of the American Academy of Family Physicians and a member of the Florida Osteopathic Medical Association.